Backup Compression (SQL Server)

 Character data compresses more than other types of data.

 The consistency of the data among rows on a page.

 Typically, if a page contains several rows in which a field contains the same value, significant compression might occur for that value.
 In contrast, for a database that contains random data or that contains only one large row per page, a compressed backup would be almost as large as an uncompressed backup.

 Encrypted data compresses significantly less than equivalent unencrypted data.
-If transparent data encryption is used to encrypt an entire database, compressing backups might not reduce their size by much, if at all.
+For example, if data is encrypted at the column level with Always Encrypted, or with other application-level encryption, compressing backups might not reduce the size significantly.